Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Experimental Evaluation

+In this section we perform experimental analysis in the light of three different research questions that were posed in the original zero-shot paper \cite{palatucci2009zero}, and compared our results to LM \cite{palatucci2009zero} and ConSE \cite{norouzi2013zero}.
+For this analysis, we use fMRI dataset as used by Palatucci \emph{et al.} \cite{palatucci2009zero}.

-In these experiments, we refer to our method as NSM, that stands for \emph{Neighborhood Sensitive Mapping}, \cite{palatucci2009zero} is referred to as \emph{LM} and \cite{norouzi2013zero} is referred to as \emph{ConSE}.
-In order to get insights into the effect of properties, we also test both NSM and LM with property embeddings.
-Therefore, \emph{NSM-PB} and \emph{LM-PB} refer to NSM using property embeddings and LM using property embeddings respectively.
-On the other hand, \emph{NSM} and \emph{LM} use the original semantic embeddings.
-We evaluated the proposed approach on three different research questions and compared our results to the methods in \cite{palatucci2009zero} and \cite{norouzi2013zero}.
+We refer to our proposed method as \emph{NSM} i.e. Neighborhood Sensitive Mapping, Palatucci \emph{et al.} \cite{palatucci2009zero} is referred to as \emph{LM} and Norouzi \emph{et al.} \cite{norouzi2013zero} is referred to as \emph{ConSE}.
+In order to get insights into the effect of our novel property embeddings, we also test both NSM and LM with property embeddings.
+Therefore, \emph{NSM-PB} and \emph{LM-PB} refer to NSM using property embeddings and LM using property embeddings respectively, on the other hand, \emph{NSM} and \emph{LM} use the label embeddings.

 \textit{1.
 How well can the model differentiate between two novel classes, where neither class appears in the train dataset?}